TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

    );

-The messages are then displayed by Fluid with the relevant Viewhelper as shown in this excerpt of :file:`EXT:examples/Resources/Private/Layouts/Module.html`:
+The messages are then displayed by `Fluid`:pn: with the relevant `ViewHelper`:pn: as shown in this excerpt of :file:`EXT:examples/Resources/Private/Layouts/Module.html`:

 .. code-block:: html